DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Conclusion

 In this work, we have addressed the persistent challenges of SAR target detection, specifically the issues of speckle noise and the detection of small, ambiguous targets.
 Our proposed DenoDet network, which incorporates an explicit frequency domain transform, has proven effective in recalibrating convolutional biases towards low-frequency components and facilitating a multi-subspace representation for improved target detection.
 The introduction of our dynamic frequency domain attention module, TransDeno, has enabled a transform domain soft thresholding process that dynamically denoises the feature maps of the SAR imagery.
 This process effectively preserves important target signals while suppressing noise, enhancing the detection reliability in complex terrains.
 Moreover, the adaptability of our model is further improved by the deformable group fully-connected layer, which tailors the processing of frequency subspaces to the characteristics of the input features.
 Our experiments have demonstrated that DenoDet achieves superior performance on various SAR target detection benchmarks.
 The comprehensive analysis validates the effectiveness and significance of our proposed model.

-\begin{IEEEbiography}[{ }]{Yimian Dai} received his Ph.D. in signal processing from Nanjing University of Aeronautics and Astronautics in 2021.
-During his doctoral studies, he was a visiting Ph.D. student at the University of Copenhagen from March 2018 to September 2018, and at the University of Arizona from October 2018 to October 2020.
-He is currently an assistant researcher at Nanjing University of Science and Technology, where his research focuses on remote sensing, computer vision, and deep learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yimian Dai} received the Ph.D. degree in signal and information processing from Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2021, during which he honed his research skills as a visiting Ph.D. student at the University of Copenhagen and the University of Arizona between March 2018 and October 2020.
+Since 2021, he has been with the School of Computer Science and Engineering, Nanjing University of Science and Technology (NJUST), Nanjing, where he is currently an Assistant Researcher.
+His research interests include remote sensing, computer vision, and deep learning, with a focus on developing algorithms for object detection, data assimilation, and computational imaging to tackle real-world challenges.
+He has authored more than 20 peer-reviewed journal and conference papers such as IJCV, TGRS, TAES, etc. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Minrui Zou} received the B.E. degree from the Civil Aviation University of China, Tianjin, China, in 2022.
 And he is pursuing the M.S. degree in the School of Computer Science, Nanjing University of Posts and Telecommunications, Jiangsu, China.
 His research interests include machine learning and computer vision. \end{IEEEbiography}